 Part B of the form and the EM questions for the PRESS elements can be used to assess the primary database search strategy for all review types.

 A search peer review assessment for a submission should take between 30 to 90 minutes to complete.
 Please use the questions/forms in EM to focus your work.
 Avoid over-analyzing or redesigning searches.
 CIS peer reviewers assess that search methods standards have been met for publication; CIS peer reviewers are not responsible for bringing the search methods up to standard.

-For the EIEP pilot, search peer review will be conducted at the protocol, full review and update stages.
+For the EIEP pilot and other submissions to EM, search peer review will be conducted at the protocol, full review and update stages.
 Ideally, search methods will be peer reviewed at the protocol stage and issues, whether serious or minor, can be addressed before the full search is run; however, some submissions coming into the pilot will not have been assessed at the protocol stage and there are different reporting standards for full reviews and updates.
 Search peer review of full reviews and updates is needed to identify issues with the conduct of the search that may have impacted retrieval of eligible studies and to ensure the search methods are reported according to the MECIR standards.